 Do a lot of Americans live in Portugal?

-There were 10,000 US citizens living in Portugal in 2022, according to the Portuguese government.
+There were over 10,000 US citizens living in Portugal in 2025, according to the Portuguese government.
 This is the latest data available and reflects a 239 percent increase from 2017.

 Does a foreigner need travel insurance when travelling to Portugal?